 Your Journeys Highlight Moment: Icelandic Farm Experience, Hvalfjörður

-Your G for Good Moment: Sólheimar Ecovillage Visit and Community Lunch, Selfoss.
+Your Journeys Highlight Moment: Eldfjallasafn Volcano Museum, Snæfellsnes.
 Seljalandsfoss waterfall.
-Visit the lava Centre.
+Visit the LAVA Centre.
 Hveragerði geothermal garden.
 Visit Jökulsárlón Lagoon.
 Take an ice walk on a glacier in Skaftafell National Park.
 Visit black sand beaches.
 Explore Vatnajökull National Park.
-Golden Circle tour including Thingvellir National Park, Gulfoss waterfall and Geysir Hot Springs.
+Golden Circle tour including Thingvellir National Park, Gullfoss waterfall and Geysir Hot Springs.
 Explore Snæfellsnes Peninsula including Snaefellsjokull National Park, Sagaland and Deildartunguhver Hot Spring.
 All transport between destinations and to/from included activities.

 Tour the Golden Circle and see the geological wonders here, Head to Jökulsárlón glacier lagoon and view the icebergs floating by, Hike in Skaftafell National Park, Explore the beautiful Snæfellsnes Peninsula.